edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 ![Percentage of deaths in warefare](../img/better-angels-01.png)

-Here's a cold, hard breakdown of the numbers:
+A breakdown of the numbers:

 > [Two new data sets] conservatively list about 40 million battle deaths during the 20th cenutry...If we consider that a bit more than 6 billion people died during the 20th century...we may estimate that around 0.7 percent of the world's population died in battles during that century.
 Even if we tripled or quadrupled the estimate to include indirect deaths from war-caused famine and disease, it would barely narrow the gap between state and nonstate societies.
 What if we added the deaths from genocides, purges and other man-made disasters?
 Matthew White, the atrocitologist we met in chapter 1, estimates that around 80 million deaths can be blamed on all of these human causes put together.
 That still amounts to only 3 percent of the deaths in the 20th century. (p.
 50)